mojet66/requirement-analysis/README.md

 They define what the sysytem should do.
 Examples booking system, property search
 ### Non-Functional Requirements
 They describe how the system should peform.
 Examples scalability, usability

+## Use Case Diagrams
+Use case diagrams show how different users (actors) interact with the system to achieve specific goals (use cases).
+Benefits of use case diagrams are;
++ Provide a clear visual representation of system functionalities
++ Help in identifying and organizing system requirements.
++ Facilitate communication among stakeholders and development team.

+![User Case Design] (alx-booking-uc.png)